albertattard/quickhacks-source/docs/aws/terraform/rds-postgres-publicly-accessible.md

 ## Connect to the database

-{% raw_include custom/pending.html details="Will add this once I figure out the issue" %}
+{% include custom/pending.html details="Will add this once I figure out the issue" %}

 ```console
 $